James McSweeney: ONE Fighting Championship

 In 2014, McSweeney signed with the Asian promotion ONE Championship.
 He faced Chris Lokteff in his debut at ONE Fighting Championship: Rise of Heroes in May and won via KO due to a flying knee in round 1.

 In his second fight for the promotion, McSweeney faced Cristiano Kaminishi at ONE FC: Reign of Champions in August.
 He again won the fight via KO in the first round.

 For his third fight with the promotion, McSweeney faced Roger Gracie at ONE FC 23: Warrior's Way in December.
 He lost the fight via TKO in the third round.

 KSW

-McSweeney was expected to face Polish prospect Michal Andryszak at KSW 45 on 6 October 2018.
+McSweeney was expected to face Polish prospect Michał Andryszak at KSW 45 on 6 October 2018.
 However, Andryszak was pulled from the event due to injury and was replaced by Thiago Silva.
 McSweeney lost the fight by unanimous decision.

 McSweeney faced Hatef Moeil at Mix Fight Championship 26 on 22 June 2019, losing the bout via first-round technical knockout.
 In September 2021, McSweeney announced that he had retired from mixed martial arts competition in order to continue his kickboxing career.